shivanand-maurya/java-masterclass/01_Core_Java_Fundamentals/07_Arrays/01_Arrays.md

-Understood.
-I’ll create a comprehensive, long-form academic-style guide covering everything about arrays in Java.
-This will include declaration, initialization, 1D/2D/multidimensional arrays, operations like iteration and sorting, passing arrays to methods, using `Arrays` class utilities, differences from `ArrayList`, Java 8+ features like streams, common pitfalls, and best practices.

-I’ll ensure that nothing is left out and that all explanations are detailed and learner-friendly.
-I’ll notify you as soon as it’s ready for review.

 # Java Arrays: A Comprehensive Tutorial

 An **array** in Java is a container object that holds a fixed-size sequence of values of the same type.
 Arrays allow storing multiple elements contiguously in memory, which enables fast indexed access.
 Each array has an integer **index** for each element, starting at 0.
 For example, an array `arr` of length 4 has valid indices 0, 1, 2, 3.
 Java arrays are **zero-indexed**, meaning the first element is at index 0 and the last is at index `arr.length - 1`.
 The total number of elements (`length`) is fixed at creation and cannot be changed thereafter.
 This length is stored in the array’s built-in `length` field (a `final` instance variable).
 For example, `int[] nums = new int[5];` creates an integer array of length 5; its elements default to 0, and `nums.length` is 5.
 Because arrays are objects on the heap, accessing `arr.length` or `arr[i]` incurs a small overhead, but computing an element’s address is constant-time: internally the JVM computes